Welcome to the Wonderful World of LHS

 Flattie and I are somehow inextricably linked across the decades and I think I am the only person in the World who is mad enough to take this on (again).
 But that does give me a certain kudos?

-Until then, I remain yours in dreams,
+I remain yours in dreams,